muratk3n/thirdwave/en/README.md

 ---

 Biden obviously knows all this..
-So when he said the other day "I spoke to the King, not to the prince" it was to placate ppl in his own party who dont like MBS.
+So when he said "I spoke to the King, not to the prince" it was to placate ppl in his own party who dont like MBS.
 But in reality whether you are talking to the King or the prince, you are always talking to the prince.

 ---